 Mezzo-soprano Katya Powder is originally from the suburbs of our great Motor City – Detroit, Michigan.
-They received their BM in both Music Education and Vocal Performance from Oakland University, and graduated with a Master of Music degree in Vocal Performance from Manhattan School of Music in 2010.
+They received their Bachelor of Music in Vocal Performance and Music Education from Oakland University, and graduated with a Master of Music degree in Vocal Performance from Manhattan School of Music.
 Since 2005, Katya has been teaching private voice and piano lessons, adjudicating national competitions, hosting master classes, and working as a singer in both Metro-Detroit and New York City.

-Katya is a classically trained mezzo-soprano/contralto; most recent operatic roles include Zita in Gianni Schicchi and Cléone in Pénélope, both of which received praise in Opera News and The New York Times, respectively.
+Katya is a classically trained mezzo-soprano; most recent operatic roles include Zita in Gianni Schicchi and Cléone in Pénélope, both of which received praise in Opera News and The New York Times, respectively.
 They also sang the world premiere of Margaret Ellen in Bettina Sheppard’s opera Stillwaters, a role written specifically for their voice by the composer.
-Also an active church musician, Katya has performed as the alto soloist in Haydn’s Grosse Orgelsolomesse, Schubert’s Mass in C, and Mozart’s Missa Brevis in G.
+Katya sings with Detroit Opera, most recently in their production of La Bohème.
+Also an active church musician, Katya has performed as the alto soloist in Haydn’s Grosse Orgelsolomesse, Schubert’s Mass in C, Mozart’s Missa Brevis in G, and Handel’s Messiah.

 Katya currently lives in the Metro-Detroit area as a vocalist and educator.